enkidevs/curriculum/javascript/react/good-to-know/load-initial-data-via-ajax.md

 Data is typically fetched in the `componentDidMount` lifecycle method.
 When the response has arrived, the data is stored in a state, triggering a render to update your user interface.

 If processing an asynchronous request-response, ensure the component is still mounted before updating its state.
-This can be done by tracking mount and unmount within the component, and checking it hasn't been unmounted before calling `setState`:
+This can be done by tracking mount and un-mount within the component, and checking it hasn't been unmounted before calling `setState`:

 ```javascript
 var loadData = React.createClass({